Best Telescope Mount for Astrophotography (2026): Advanced VX, Star Adventurer GTi and EQ-Class Picks

 Astrophotography Mount Guide - 2026

 The mount decides whether your stars stay tight or trail.
-This guide helps you choose between HEQ5, CEM26, and EQ6-R Pro using payload math, workflow fit, and realistic first-year growth plans.
+This guide helps you choose between the Celestron Advanced VX, Star Adventurer GTi, and other EQ-class mounts using payload math, workflow fit, and realistic first-year growth plans.

 2:1 Rule